ge-flight-analytics/emspy/README.md

              "takeoff airport iata code")
 ```

+The passed data fields must be part of the data fields in your data tree.

-You need to make a separate select call if you want to add a field with aggregation applied
+You need to make a separate select call if you want to add a field with aggregation applied.

 ```python
 query.select("P301: duration from first indication of engines running to start",
              aggregate="avg")
 ```
+Supported aggregation functions are:
+* avg
+* count
+* max
+* min
+* stdev
+* sum
+* var

+You may want to define grouping, which is described in the next section, when you want to apply an aggregation function.

+`select(...)` method accepts the keywords too, and even a combination of keywords to specify the parent directories of the fields in the data tree.
+For example, the following keywords are all valid to select "Flight Date (Exact)" for query:
+- Search by a consecutive substring.
+The method returns a match with the shortest field name if there are multiple match.
+    - Ex) "flight date"
+- Search by exact name.
+    - Ex) "flight date (exact)"
+- Field name keyword along with multiple keywords for the names of upstream field groups (i.e., directories).
+    - Ex) ("flight info", "date (exact)")

 ### Group by & Order by
 Similarly, you can pass the grouping and ordering condition: